MoonlightCapital/MoonlightBot-docs/advanced/developer-mode.md

 4. Open **Advanced**
 5. Tap on the **Developer Mode** toggle and you're done!

-To copy the ID of a user, tap on the user's profile, then tap on the three dots in the top right corner and tap on **Copy User ID**.
+To copy the ID of a user, tap on the user's profile, then tap on the three dots in the top right corner and finally tap on **Copy User ID**.
 For all other objects, hold the object and tap on **Copy ID**.

 {% tabs %}